-You need to register for the programme or the course you have been admitted to in order to participate in the studies and so that your teachers can inform you of your study results.
-Your welcome email will specify when you can register for your education.
+You need to register for the education you have been admitted to in order to participate in the studies and so that your teachers can inform you of your study results.
+Your welcome email will specify the time frame for when you can register for your education.
 You'll need a computer identity in order to register.
 This also applies to distance-learning students.
 If you have been conditionally admitted, you cannot register online.
 Instead, contact the study administrator at your faculty.

 Practical information for new students

 Schedule, classrooms, teaching platforms, multicards and opening hours.
 There are a lot of practical things to keep in mind as a new student.